AREAWorkshop/AREA2022/index.md

 ## Workshop Format

 <p align="justify">
-This event is planned as a half-day workshop, with a duration of approximately 5 hours.
+This event is planned as a half-day workshop taking approximately 5 hours.
 Depending on the number of submissions, we may organise a discussion panel at the end.
-We also expect to have at least two invited talks.
+We also expect to have at least two invited talks (to be announced later).
 </p>

 ## Submission Instructions